Counselling Psychologist & Psychodynamic Psychotherapist

 South London and Maudsley Mental Health Trust

-(2025 – in progress).
+(2025 – 26).

 Accreditation & Registration